A close-up of a hand with fingers that have different shades of makeup or powder on them.

 Typically, a hand sanitizer is not a cosmetic product because its function is to kill bacteria, germs, and other microbes responsible for spreading diseases.
 Such a product is considered a medical device or a drug.
 Room fragrances are not cosmetic products since they are not applied to the skin or external parts of the body.

 An insect repellent is also not a cosmetic product because it repels or kills insects, which is a biocidal function.
-A sunscreen product that also has an insect repellent function must meet the requirements of both the Cosmetic Regulation and the Biocidal Regulation.
+A sunscreen product that also has an insect repellent function must meet the requirements of both the EU Cosmetic Regulation and the Biocidal Regulation.
 A food supplement is not a cosmetic product since it is ingested.

 Keep this definition in mind when buying a cosmetic product to recognize whether it complies.
 If a product claims something beyond this definition, like “reconstructs the layers of the skin,” “cell regenerator,” “treats,” “makes hair grow,” etc., chances are it is not a cosmetic product and has not been properly registered before being placed on the market according to the rules applying to its category.